eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.4

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added LICENSE.txt file;
+ - Enhanced handling of MAIL_FILE command line option;
+ - Fixed printing of Message Text column in the CSV file for emails with Html TEXT block only and no plain TEXT block;
+ - Fixed crash due to very large to, cc, bcc header fields greater than 10000 characters when printing to CSV file;
+ - Added new column to CSV file to export Attachment Names;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.3

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;